smart-data-lake/smart-data-lake/blog/2022-04-07-SDL_databricks/2022-04-07-Databricks.md

 	```

 1. **Job creation**:
-	Here, we did not want to specify the schema of the file, thus two job tasks are necessary, to automatically infer and validate the data scheme.
-The first job task downloads the data into a CSV file.
-The second one selects columns and stores data into the database.
-	Each job step could perform multiple SDLB actions, here we have one action per job step.
+	Here, the Databricks job gets defined, specifying the SDL library and, the entry point and the arguments.
+Here we specify only the download feed.
-	Define the "download" task by *Jobs* -> *Create Job*:
+	Therefore, open in the sidebar *Jobs* -> *Create Job*:
 	- **Type**: `JAR`
 	- **Main Class**: `io.smartdatalake.app.LocalSmartDataLakeBuilder`
 	- **add** *Dependent Libraries*: "Workspace" -> select the file previously uploaded "getting-started..." file in the "jars" directory